movingoolong/moving-oolong/content/posts/episode-28-apa-unity-ft-our-bigs.md

 In this episode we talk all things TASA, from what we hoped to gain from a Taiwanese club to all the past election drama.
 We also discuss our different perspectives of the broader Asian American community at UMD & debate the potential opportunities each organization can bring to students.

 —⁣

 This episode is in partnership with The Katra Box.
-Learn more at [thekatrabox.com](https://www.thekatrabox.com) and @thekatrabox on IG ✨
+Learn more at [thekatrabox.com](https://www.thekatrabox.com) and [@thekatrabox](https://www.instagram.com/thekatrabox/?hl=en) on Instagram ✨